kdgdkd/ramiho/README.md

 There are a number of elements that are expected to be changed in order to customize ramiho to the user's setup and preferences.
 These are organized in a rather clumsy way.

 **Locale**
-ramiho comes Spanish and English interfaces.
+ramiho comes with Spanish and English interfaces.
 You are very wellcome if you want to create your own locales.
 Choose which to use below the locale functions (change fLOCALE_EN for fLOCALE_ES to turn ramiho's interface to Spanish).

 **Favorite Connexions**
 ramiho allows to load preferred connexion configurations in batch, using the Favorite Connexions submenu.
 You should update the corresponding section of the code to have an easy way of loading alternative configurations for your setups.

 The Favorite Connexions menu currently uses three ways of saving connexions.
 - embedded in ramiho's code as aconnect commands (fSET_x functions)
-- in one of three svdcnx files under favcnx directory; these can also be used to save current configurations in form of aconnect commands
+- in one of three svdcnx files under favcnx directory; these are also used to save current configurations in form of lists of aconnect commands
-- in one of three midishcnx under favcnx directory, that allow for advanced routing configuration using midish You should then adapt the header (fSETX_HEADER) to display some description of the connexions to choose from.
+- in one of three midishcnx files under favcnx directory, that allow for advanced routing configuration using midish

+You should then adapt the header (fSETX_HEADER) to display some description of the connexions to choose from.

 Obviously, you are invited to modify whatever itches you most, please share!

 ## Usage

-The normal setup for ramiho would be on a headless Raspberry Pi, connected to a network with LAN or WIFI and operated through SSH, and a number of musical devices connected to it's USB ports.
+The normal setup for ramiho would be on a headless Raspberry Pi, connected to a network with LAN or WIFI and operated through SSH... plus a number of musical devices connected to it's USB ports.
 If this is your case, you may consider taking the following steps:
+- create a useful alias to acess ramiho (**nano /home/pi/.bash_aliases**); I use **111**, so I can use it with an external numeric pad
-- habilitate ssh connexion to your Raspberry Pi (**sudo raspi-config**).
+- habilitate ssh connexion to your Raspberry Pi (**sudo raspi-config**)
 - auto-connect to WIFI network (**sudo nano /etc/wpa_supplicant/wpa_supplicant.conf**)
 - define a static IP address for the Raspberry Pi (**nano /etc/dhcpcd.conf**)
 - set File System Overlay to be able to turn the device on and off with a switch without corrupting the SD card(**sudo raspi-config** then Performance/Overlay File System)

-All of these steps are properly documented and out of this README's scope.
+All of these steps are properly documented [somewhere](https://google.com).

 ### with terminal front
-When you launch ramiho without arguments, ramiho's terminal front will open.
-It should look like this:
+When you launch ramiho without arguments, it will open ramiho's terminal front.
+In English, it should look like this:
 ![ramiho_terminal](https://edpanfleto.com/kdgdkd/assets/ramiho_term_en.png "ramiho terminal front" )
 Numbers 4, 7 and 8 will open submenus.